a1hmad23/GRobsidian/A First Course In GR/CH5 Preface To Curvature.md

 - Vectors are geometrical objects whose components transform in the same manner as the displacement.
 Hence, displacement is defined to be a vector and anything that transforms in the same manner as it does is a vector.
 - Thus, we can write down a transformation matrix (Jacobian) for vector components:
 - The modern way is to associate with the gradient of a scalar function a geometrical object called the One-Form $\tilde{d}\phi$, whose components in any frame are just the partial derivatives of $\phi$ with respect to the coordinates of that frame.
-- These lead to a transformation rule for one-forms naturally, and so all one forms are defines.
-Vectors are then defines as functions of one forms that return a scalar, and hence must transform in the opposite way to a one-form.
+- These lead to a transformation rule for one-forms naturally, and so all one forms are defined (as gradients of some scalar functions).
+Vectors are then defined as functions of one forms that return a scalar, and hence must transform in the opposite way to a one-form.
 - The two transformation matrices are inverses of each other.

 *Curves And Vectors*
 - A path is a connected series of points in the plane.
 A curve is a parametrized path.
 - The derivative of a scalar field along a curve is $\frac{d\phi}{ds}$ which is equal to the contraction between the gradient one-form $\tilde{d}\phi$ and the tangent vector $\vec{V}$.
 Hence  $\frac{d\phi}{ds}=\langle \tilde{d}\phi,\vec{V} \rangle$.
-- A curve has a unique tangent, since both the path and parametrization are given.
+- A curve has a unique tangent, since both the path and the parametrization are given.

 *Polar Coordinate Basis One-Forms*
 - $\vec{e}_{\alpha'}=\Lambda^{\beta}_{\alpha'}\vec{e}_{\beta} \rightarrow \vec{e}_{r}=\Lambda^{\beta}_{r}\vec{e}_{\beta}=\Lambda^{x}_{r}\vec{e}_{x} +\Lambda^{y}_{r}\vec{e}_{y}$   and analogously for theta.